Oct. 2, 2024

 Jeff Umbro: Can't put it on the show.

 Alex Goldman: Right.
-I've built those, those two things into the top of the thing in a way that I feel is, is actually, I've given myself an advantage by doing that.
+I've built those two things into the top of the thing in a way that I feel is, actually, I've given myself an advantage by doing that.

 Jeff Umbro: Hyperfixed is a show where somebody submits a problem to you and then every episode is you trying to solve that problem.